chef/knife-azure/docs/ASM.md

                 --azure-source-image 'windows-2012-image-id'
                 --connection-user 'jetstream'
                 --connection-password 'jetstream@123'
-                --distro 'windows-chef-client-msi'

-Sample knife.rb for bootstrapping Windows Node with basic authentication
+Sample config.rb for bootstrapping Windows Node with basic authentication

-    knife[:bootstrap_protocol] = 'winrm'
+    knife[:connection_protocol] = 'winrm'
     knife[:connection_password] = 'mgcvTuvV2Rh'
     knife[:connection_user] = 'myuser'
     knife[:connection_port] = '5985'
-    knife[:distro] = 'windows-chef-client-msi'
     knife[:azure_source_image]='windows-2012-image-id'

 #### `cloud-api` bootstrap feature
-By specifying the value `cloud-api` for the `bootstrap_protocol` option of `knife azure server create` instead of `winrm` or `ssh`, Microsoft Azure will install Chef Client using the `azure-chef-extension`.
+By specifying the value `cloud-api` for the `connection_protocol` option of `knife azure server create` instead of `winrm` or `ssh`, Microsoft Azure will install Chef Client using the `azure-chef-extension`.
 The process as a whole is asynchronous, so once the `knife azure server create` command has create the VM, full provisioning and Chef bootstrap will continue to occur even if the `knife` command is terminated before it completes.

 We have added option `daemon` for Windows OS which configures the chef-client as a service or as a scheduled task for unattended execution.
 Accepted values are `none`, `service` and `task`.
     none - Currently prevents the chef-client service or scheduled task to be configured.